 How Medical Debt Hurts Your Credit Score

-Unexpected and expensive medical bills can follow an illness or injury.
-A high bill balance due signals your attention, especially once your insurance coverage is processed.
-When these medical bill balances go unpaid for too long, they get documented in your credit report and calculated into your credit score with other credit data.
+Expensive medical bills follow any illness or injury.
+But paying these bills on time is sometimes not possible.
+So what happens to unpaid medical bills?
+When these medical bills go unpaid for too long, they get documented in your credit report and calculated into your credit score with other credit data.

 Two key terms to know are credit report and credit score.
 According to Cambridge Dictionary.

 - A credit report is a document that contains a personal or corporate record of debt and payment of debt over a period of time.

 - A credit score is a number assigned to a person that indicates to lenders their capacity to repay a loan.
 It is calculated based on a credit report.
 FICO is among the most common credit scores.

 - Bankrate recommends you stay vigilant after receiving medical care.
 Depending on the medical provider, your claim could get forwarded to a debt collector anywhere between 90 to 120 days after you are billed.
 Keep track of the services and items you receive in the hospital and from doctors who treat you, who may send you separate bills.

 - While all bills should be paid on time, collections get weighted more heavily in calculating your credit score than late or unpaid medical bills, according to The New York Times.
 A collection agency will take over your medical debts beyond the due dates.
 And they note these debts in your credit report.